OwenShepherd/nacafoil/README.md

 ```
 The return is a list of tuples [(x0, y0), (x1, y1), ...].

-I have tested the NACA 0006 and NACA 2412 results against NACA Techincal report #824.
+I have tested the NACA 0006 and NACA 2412 results against NACA Techincal report #824 within 0.02% of chord.
-NACA 0006 is tested within 0.2% of chord, and the NACA 2412 is tested within 0.4% of chord.